rust-embedded/discovery/src/02-requirements/README.md

-# Hardware requirements
+# Hardware/knowledge requirements

+The only "knowledge requirement" to read this book is to know "some" Rust.
+It's hard for me to quantify "some" but at least I can tell you that you don't need to grok generics but you do need to know how to use closures.

-To follow this material you'll need the following hardware:
+Also, to follow this material you'll need the following hardware:

 (Some components are optional but recommended)